- The full Hong Kong page here, for expats, longer term visitors and tourists

 For example in Kowloon, I know I have to walk West, and eventually I will come to the Tung Chung MTR line.... etc....
 Phones have GPS, GPS requires batteries and gets confused underground and by big buildings.
 Magnetic compasses can get confused too, by moving trains and big power transformers underground or hidden.
 But soon you can figure out what is what.

 If you are lucky you can find a HKD $88 or $88 CSL SIM card pack in some of the shops.
+Try the money exchange booth they had some HKD 88 SIMs.

 Standard priced standard SIM cards are available everywhere else in Hkong.
 So if you are willing to wait till you get to a 7-11 shop outside the airport you can still buy the standard local SIM cards as described below from around $48 HKD